rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 	pkg search tkinter

-In this next step (below) the command shown is for the version of *Python* and *tkinter* I found while testing these installation procedures on my computer.
-But if enough time has passed since the publishing of this post, you may have a more up-to-date version to deal with.
-In that case, the previous command (above) will tell you which version that is.
-Simply do the substitution before you install it with:
+Install it:

 	pkg install py39-tkinter-3.9.1_6

 ### Linux

 Chances are, you’re using a *Debian/Ubuntu*-based *Linux* release.
 If so, you’re likely familiar with `apt`.
 If you’re using *SUSE Linux* or another distro that doesn’t use `apt`, you may have to build *Python* from source and that’s beyond the scope of this blog.
-However, in a case like that, you likely don’t need me to explain how to install *Python*, anyway.
-If you do, though, I refer you to this page on <a href="https://realpython.com/installing-python/#how-to-install-on-opensuse" target="_blank">Real Python</a> and we’ll talk again in a few hours once you’re finished.
+However, in a case like that, you likely don’t need any explanation on how to install *Python*, anyway.
+If you do, though, I refer you to <a href="https://realpython.com/installing-python/#how-to-install-on-opensuse" target="_blank">this page on Real Python</a> and we’ll talk again in a few hours once you’re finished.

 Getting back to the subject at hand...

-To install using the `apt` package manager...
+Install using the `apt` package manager...

 - hook up the repository:
 	- `sudo add-apt-repository ppa:deadsnakes/ppa`